Chicago X

-Chicago X is the eighth studio album, and tenth album overall, by the American band Chicago.
+Chicago X (affectionately called "the Chocolate Album" by fans) is the eighth studio album by the American rock band Chicago.
 It was recorded at Caribou Ranch and it was released by Columbia Records on June 14, 1976.
 The album made it to number three on the Billboard 200, and was certified gold by the Recording Industry Association of America (RIAA) on June 21, 1976, a week after its release.
 It was the band's first album to be certified platinum, on September 14, 1976, and has since been certified multi-platinum.
 In honor of the group's platinum album achievement, Columbia Records awarded the group a 25-pound bar of pure platinum, made by Cartier.
 (Billboard magazine reported it as a 30-pound bar.)

-Chicago X was nominated for a Grammy Award for Album of the Year, and it won a Grammy Award for Best Album Package.
+Chicago X was nominated for a Grammy Award for Album of the Year, and won a Grammy Award for Best Album Package.

 The album produced Chicago's first number one single in the United States, "If You Leave Me Now".
 The single went on to win two Grammy Awards: for Best Pop Vocal Performance by a Duo, Group or Chorus, the band's first Grammy Award; and for Best Arrangement Accompanying Vocalists, for arrangers James William Guercio and Jimmie Haskell.
 It was also nominated for the Grammy Award for Record of the Year.
-It would later go on to be featured in the 2013 video game Grand Theft Auto V on the Los Santos Rock Radio station.

-Two other songs from the album released as singles—"Another Rainy Day in New York City", and "You Are On My Mind"—made it into the Billboard Hot 100.
-"Another Rainy Day in New York City" made it to number 32, and "You Are on My Mind" went to number 49.
+The two other songs released from the album as singles also charted on the Billboard Hot 100; "Another Rainy Day in New York City" made it to number 32 and "You Are On My Mind" went to number 49.